SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/idp-and-doc-handling.md

 * Other identity providers are not available.

-* SharePoint and G suite integration must be set up manually by R&D services.
+* SharePoint and Google Workspace integration must be set up manually by R&D services.

 ## With SuperID